-So, you want to go to Europe?
+So, you want to plan a trip Europe?
 Then let’s figure out how to make that dream trip of a lifetime a reality!
-You’ll have to plan to get there.
+You’ll have to plan to get there and you'll need an itinerary.
 Find flights, pick a destination, things to do, budget, and discover all it has to offer.
 So, I’m going to teach you how.
-Whether this is your first time to Europe or you're a seasoned traveler, this post will help you plan the trip of a lifetime.
+Whether this is your first time to Europe or you're a seasoned traveler, this post will help you plan the perfect trip to Europe!

 This ultimate guide is coming from one of the best European trip planners I know: my husband Michael.
 Michael has planned hundreds (yes, really!) of trips in Europe.
 And he's so good at it I let him take the reins when it comes to planning our travel.
 He researches like crazy, knows what sites help you plan, and ultimately makes sure our trips are a great mix of exploration, city sightseeing, food, and fun.